craigbarnes/dte/README.md

 The `Config.mk` file should be in the project base directory alongside `GNUmakefile` and *must* be valid GNU make syntax.

+**Desktop menu entry**:

+A desktop menu entry for `dte` can be added by running:

+    make install-desktop-file

+Any variable overrides specified for `make install` must also be specified for `make install-desktop-file`.
+The easiest way to do this is simply to run both at the same time, e.g.:

+    make install install-desktop-file V=1 prefix=/usr DESTDIR=PKG

+**Note**: the `install-desktop-file` target requires [desktop-file-utils] to be installed.

 License
 -------